 Don Gentry, chairman of the Klamath Tribes, says the tribes have not been able to fish for suckerfish for the past 27 years.
 "The condition of our fish is just so dire," he says.
-Amelia Templaton for NPR

 Opposition to Considering Water as a Person